DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 "Besides," Elyra continued, "they've shown their hand now.
 They're worried enough to act.
 That means you're getting close to something they want hidden.
 And when they realize erasure won't stop you, they'll escalate to containment."

 "Containment," Lina repeated.
-"You mean—"
+"You meanï¿½"

 "I mean they'll come for you directly.
 Try to bring you in.
 Offer you deals or threaten you with charges."
 She looked at each of them.
 "Which is why we're accelerating your training.
 Starting tomorrow, we work on defensive patterns.
 Real ones.
 The kind that might keep you alive when Malvek decides passive observation isn't enough."